 If so, consider a limited ingredient dog food formula.

-These formulations come with as few additives as possible, and the simple, basic ingredients can help to restart your dog’s appetite.
+This type of food comes with as few additives as possible, and the simple, basic ingredients can help to restart your dog’s appetite in some cases.

 Leaving your dog’s food available at all times isn’t always a good idea, especially if you’re trying to establish a better feeding schedule.